 However, mechanical camera tracking systems may require a large amount of setup time and require periodic readjustment.
 The camera equipment must also have a fixed origin from which mechanical movement can be referenced to limit flexibility.

-Then learn about encoder camera tracking, take SEEDER systems as an example, pan and tilt adopt 23 bit absolute value encoders, which can achieve highest tracking accuracy 8,300,000/360°.
+Then learn about encoder camera tracking, take SEEDER systems in the XR virtual studio as an example, the pan and tilt adopt 23 bit absolute value encoders, which can achieve highest tracking accuracy 8,300,000/360°.
 One-time calibration makes use more convenient and saves time.

-SEEDER virtual head tracking supports FREE-D data, it's RS422 / USB-C / Ethernet UDP / TCP four-way simultaneous output, and the IP address and port number of UDP and TCP can be modified.
+SEEDER virtual head tracking supports FREE-D data, it's RS422 and directional UDP simultaneous output, can simultaneously output 5-way directional UDP, and the IP address and port number of UDP can be modified.
 Its data processor Databox5 supports data input via encoders in pan, tilt, zoom, focus, lens and crane.
 It can automatically identify the built-in encoder of Canon or Fujinon lens and collect tracking data.
 The SEEDER absolute value encode camera tracker can well compatible with Vizrt, Avid(Orad), Brainstorm, UE5, etc.

 No matter what method you choose, camera tracking is an important part of virtual production workflow.
 As virtual production is becoming increasingly popular as a means of creating content, it has become an important task to provide appropriate technical tools to meet each production demand.
 SEEDER is constantly exploring virtual production technology and providing you with professional and high precision real time camera trackers.